Winter Rain (to Virginia Woolf) from Lynda McKinney Lambert's book: Star Signs: New and Selected Poems

 Recent memories Solitary warnings and time together.
 Copies?
 There are no copies.
 Hair dyed the reddest red.
 I should make a note And send it to myself.
 Success and failure are a soup not right in someone else's house.
 I'll write about what I know Tuck it in a book by Elizabeth Barret Browning.
 There's no plot There is no conversation as she walked into the ocean to express a story-- avery big house slowly falling apart bare trees celebrate the winter rain.
 We are going for a walk when the first snow falls.
 It is impossible to tell about a conflict-- trees, winter's breeze, and survival.

 I am the Editor of a book filled with the writings of the lives of 23 physically challenged fiber artists: Artful Alchemy: Physically Challenged Fiber Artists Creating, and another called Pumpkin, Pumpkin: Folklore, History, Planting Care, and Good Eating.
+I am also an advocate for anti-bullying of any age, any race or belief system.
+I say what I mean and mean what I say, and I have a huge heart for any child or adult with physical challenges of any kind; this includes those with developmental or emotional challenges.
+These challenges, after all, are not out-of-body challenges.

 View all posts by Anne Copeland